flokru/internet_connectivity_checker/README.md

 You can modify the constants in the Python script to adjust the test URI, the delay between polling attempts, and how often the results get flushed to output files.

-Pre-requisites: Python 2.7.
+Pre-requisites: Python 3.

 Execute the script with `python internet_test.py`.
 It will run indefinitely unless you halt it (e.g., with Ctrl + C).

-The results can be found as CSV files.
-Each line represents the result of a test, with the status (connected or disconnected) followed by a timestamp (in local time).
-By default, the script attempts to connect to google.com every 30 seconds or so (timing is approximate) with a 2-second timeout, flushing the results to a file whenever 100 results are collected.
+Outputs a CSV-compatible line with connection status each 15 seconds (roughly).